smpetersgithub/AdvancedSQLPuzzles/Microsoft Azure/readme.md

-Repository for my Microsoft Azure documents.
+In this repository you will find my musing and writings on Microsoft Azure.